 Way of Shambhala

 The Way of Shambhala Program is divided into two parts; Way of Shambhala I and Way of Shambhala II or Sacred Path.
 The Way of Shambhala I classes are divided into three separate series of classes; the Heart of Warriorship Series, the Everyday Life Series, and the Basic Goodness Series.
 Each series may be taken independently or concurrently.
-As each course in a series builds upon the preceding course’s content, each course must be taken sequentially.
+As each course within a series builds upon the preceding course’s content, each course must be taken sequentially.
 Therefore, prerequisites apply only within a series.
 Once the Way of Shambhala I series of classes has been taken, one may proceed to the Sacred Path courses.

 The Way of Shambhala is a complete introduction to the foundations of Shambhala Buddhism.
 This series of weekend contemplative workshops (Levels I- Rigden Weekend) and weeknight classes (Everyday Life series and Basic Goodness series) provides an experiential overview of meditation practice, wisdom teachings, contemplative arts, and physical disciplines rooted in the ancient traditions of Shambhala and Tibetan Buddhism.